-CULN140 Nutritional Cuisine 3 Credits
+Nutritional Cuisine

 Students will learn to apply sound nutritional principles to food preparation and menu planning, in order to provide nutritionally balanced but appealing meals for today's health conscious consumer.
 The importance of nutritional guidelines, food selection, alternative preparation techniques and presentation is stressed and demonstrated in daily production.
-Prerequisite: CULN110
+Prerequisite: CULA110N.

-CULN210 Intermediate Food Preparation
+CULA210N Intermediate Food Preparation 3 Credits

 In this course students will advance their studies from the basic food preparation course.
 Topics include a full range of food preparation techniques including advanced soups, sauces, salads, fish and other seafood, poultry, meats, vegetables, starches and grains.
 Ala Carte and buffet setups will be utilized as presentation methods.
-Prerequisite: CULN110
+Prerequisite: CULA110N.

-CULN212 International Cuisine 4 Credits
+CULA212N International Cuisine 4 Credits

 This course provides a food tour of the world.
 Students will study the individual cultures and religions of chosen global regions and the cultural effects upon the predominant indigenous cuisine from them.
 The class will include lecture, some video, cooking demos and cooking techniques along with daily product identification to showcase how different ingredients and products shaped specific cuisines.
 There will be a strong emphasis on preparation and setup for volume production and buffet presentation.
 Recipes will be provided for each day and will be scrutinized to produce authentic food that reflects ethnic tradition and food production methods of each global region.
-Prerequisite: CULN210
+Prerequisite: CULA210N.

-CULN215 Garde Manger 3 Credits
+CULA215N Garde Manger 3 Credits

 This laboratory-based class emphasizes garde manger utilization and preparation of appetizers, forcemeats, condiments, and hors d'oeuvres.
 Topics include hot and cold hors d'oeuvres; patés and terrines; Sausages; canapés; and garnishing, carving, and decorating.
-Prerequisite: CULN210
+Prerequisite: CULA210N

-CULN220 Food Service Purchasing and Cost Controls 2 Credits
+CULA220N Food Service Purchasing and Cost Controls 2 Credits

-This course provides an introduction to proper procedures for purchasing, receiving, storage and issuing of perishable and nonperishable foods.
+This course provides an introduction to proper procedures for purchasing, receiving, storage and issuing of perishable and non-perishable foods.
 Emphasis is on the development and use of purchasing specifications, quality control, and cost control in purchasing and menu applications.
 Students will be responsible for proper storage techniques and rotations of products as well as to participate in the receiving operation of the kitchen.
-Prerequisite: CULN130 room.
-Topics include types of table service, dining room organization and table settings, staffing, responsibilities of dining room personnel, and customer sales and service.
-Prerequisite: CULN220
+Prerequisite: CULA130N.

-CULN235 Dining Room Service
+CULA235N Dining Room Service 3 Credits